Postprocessor

 }

-The postprocessor offers similar data manipulation to the Custom Computation computed field method, but offers greater flexibility because it supports more extended jsonLogic operations and can output an arbitrary schema instead of outputting fields.
+The postprocessor offers similar data manipulation to the Custom Computation computed field method, but offers greater flexibility because it can output an arbitrary schema instead of outputting fields.

 Postprocessor output is available in the postprocessorOutput